wdi-red-coral/react-template/README.md

 In the auth components, flash messages are used in conjunction with the `auth/messages` file to select from a list of predefined success/failure messages.
-To undertand how to do this, look at the definition of `flash` in `App.js`, the `signUp` method in `auth/components/SignUp.js`, and the `auth/messages.js` file.
+To understand how to do this, look at the definition of `flash` in `App.js`, the `signUp` method in `auth/components/SignUp.js`, and the `auth/messages.js` file.